Muscle Mouth is a New Zealand

 Melanie Hamilton - Producer & Dramaturg

 Melanie Hamilton is a producer and dramaturg, experienced in working across multiple art forms.
-She collaborates on dance, theatre, live art and performance art projects, and has toured works across New Zealand and internationally.
-Melanie has produced a variety of large scale events, including the 2015 and 2017 Capital E National Arts Festivals and the 2018 Jim Henson Retrospectacle.
-A co-founder of Muscle Mouth, Melanie has contributed to all of the company's creations, and has recently focussed on developing networks for the company in Asia.
+She collaborates on dance, theatre and performance-based projects.
+Melanie has produced a variety of large scale events, and toured works across Aotearoa and internationally.
+A co-founder of Muscle Mouth, Melanie has contributed to each of the company's creations.

 Show and Installation photography © Jason Wright

 Muscle Mouth has received significant project funding from Creative New Zealand to support the development and delivery of new works.